SimonYip22/Time-Series-ICU-Patient-Deterioration-Predictor/README.md

 Models were trained on the MIMIC-IV Clinical Demo v2.2 dataset using dual feature-engineering pipelines:

-- 171 timestamp-level time-series temporal features (96hr timestamps) for TCN
+- 171 timestamp-level temporal features (96hr time-series) for TCN
-- 40 patient-level aggregated tabular features for LightGBM
+- 40 patient-level static-aggregated tabular features for LightGBM

 The hybrid approach reveals complementary strengths; combined they characterise short-term instability and longer-term exposure to physiological risk: